Mona Lisa: Description

 The Mona Lisa bears a strong resemblance to many Renaissance depictions of the Virgin Mary, who was at that time seen as an ideal for womanhood.
-The woman sits markedly upright in a "pozzetto" armchair with her arms folded, a sign of her reserved posture.
+The woman sits markedly upright in a pozzetto armchair with her arms folded, a sign of her reserved posture.
 Her gaze is fixed on the observer.
-The woman appears alive to an unusual extent, which Leonardo achieved by his method of not drawing outlines (sfumato).
-The soft blending creates an ambiguous mood "mainly in two features: the corners of the mouth, and the corners of the eyes".
+The woman appears alive to an unusual extent, which Leonardo achieved by his method of not drawing outlines.
+The soft blending (sfumato) creates an ambiguous mood "mainly in two features: the corners of the mouth, and the corners of the eyes".

 The depiction of the sitter in three-quarter profile is similar to late 15th-century works by Lorenzo di Credi and Agnolo di Domenico del Mazziere.
-Zöllner notes that the sitter's general position can be traced back to Flemish models and that "in particular the vertical slices of columns at both sides of the panel had precedents in Flemish portraiture."
+Frank Zöllner notes that the sitter's general position can be traced back to Flemish models and that "in particular the vertical slices of columns at both sides of the panel had precedents in Flemish portraiture."
 Woods-Marsden cites Hans Memling's portrait of Benedetto Portinari (1487) or Italian imitations such as Sebastiano Mainardi's pendant portraits for the use of a loggia, which has the effect of mediating between the sitter and the distant landscape, a feature missing from Leonardo's earlier portrait of Ginevra de' Benci.

-The painting was one of the first portraits to depict the sitter in front of an imaginary landscape, and Leonardo was one of the first painters to use aerial perspective.
+The painting was one of the first Italian portraits to depict the sitter in front of an imaginary landscape, although some scholars favour a realistic description, and Leonardo was one of the first painters to use aerial perspective.
 The enigmatic woman is portrayed seated in what appears to be an open loggia with dark pillar bases on either side.
-Behind her, a vast landscape recedes to icy mountains.
-Winding paths and a distant bridge give only the slightest indications of human presence.
-Leonardo has chosen to place the horizon line not at the neck, as he did with Ginevra de' Benci, but on a level with the eyes, thus linking the figure with the landscape and emphasizing the mysterious nature of the painting.
+Behind her, a vast landscape recedes to icy mountains, winding paths and a distant bridge, giving only the slightest indications of human presence.
+Leonardo chose to place the horizon line not at the neck, as he did with Ginevra de' Benci, but on a level with the eyes, thus linking the figure with the landscape and emphasizing the mysterious nature of the painting.
+The bridge in the background was identified by Silvano Vincenti as the four-arched Romito di Laterina bridge from Etruscan-Roman times near Laterina, Arezzo, over the Arno river.
+Other bridges with similar arches suggested as possible locations had more arches.
+Some observers find similarities with the Azzone Visconti Bridge.